Frequently Asked Questions

 What happens in the event of extreme weather?
 Will the show still go ahead?

-The Flying Display will take place if it is raining.
-However, the organiser retains the right to cancel any part of the Flying Display due to adverse weather conditions.
+The Airshow will go ahead in wet weather, and the Flying Display is scheduled to proceed in the rain.
+However, the organiser retains the right to amend or cancel any part of the Flying Display in the event of adverse weather conditions.

 How do Media register for a Media Pass?